rakuishi/hugo-zen/README.md

 # Hugo Zen

-Hugo Zen is a minimal hugo theme with [Skelton](https://github.com/dhg/Skeleton/), [Font Awesome](https://github.com/FortAwesome/Font-Awesome/) and has ~100 lines of custom CSS.
+Hugo Zen is a minimal hugo theme with [Skelton](https://github.com/dhg/Skeleton/) and has ~100 lines of custom CSS.

 ## Installation & Usage